Grade 4: The Idea Hunter

 Help your child think critically, make connections, and prove what they understand through quick, engaging quizzes.

-The Legend of the School's Founder
+The Secret of the Crashing Waves

 The Cliff Was Actually a Giant Turtle